ekenny/dirsync/README.md

 file system to another location in the file system (presumably a mounted network share.)

+It only exists because we don't have time machine backups for our macbooks at work and I wanted to have some kind of minimal backup until a better solution is in place.
+This is the product of several months worth of lost files.

-It accepts a json-encoded configuration file on the command line.
+Dirsync accepts a json-encoded configuration file on the command line.
 The json is a list of source and destination specifications, like this:

 ```json